-In October of this year, the 2019 Sterling Prize (for excellence in British architecture) was awarded to a relatively unassuming 100 unit residential development known as “Goldsmith Street”.
+In October of this year, the 2019 Stirling Prize (for excellence in British architecture) was awarded to a relatively unassuming 100 unit residential development known as “Goldsmith Street”.
 Designed by Architects Mikhail Riches and Cathy Hawley the project has been citied as nothing more than a “modern masterpiece”

 Finally, acknowledgement that well-designed housing schemes can compete with such illustrious past winners that includes the Imperial War Museum, Gateshead Millennial Bridge, the Bloomberg Building and “The Gerkin”, to name but a few; and not a moment too soon, one might add.

 It does, however, beg the question: what brought about this award and what has shifted in the public psyche to merit this change of focus?
 In short, we believe that the aim to develop a highly sustainable, healthy community and the conscious thought required at every level of the project to achieve it.
+Planning and designing good quality schemes like Goldsmith Street can seem and should be straightforward enough; however, it is surprising how easy it is to get this wrong!

 From a transport perspective, Goldsmith Street develops over a quarter of the site as communal space that is open to pedestrians and cyclists.
 The street design has been modelled on traditional Victorian streets and car parking has been intentionally pushed to the edges of the estate; the result is that in this community people, not cars, own the streets.